DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 Where:

 * id                        : The unique identifier for the dataflow.
-You cannot have 2 dataflow with the same id running at the same time.
+Every dataflow running on Scribengin MUST have a unique ID.
-* name                      : The name of the dataflow, you can have one or more dataflow with the same name
+* name                      : The name of the dataflow.
+This does not need to be unique.
-* numberOfWorkers           : The number of vm or server the scribengin should allocate for your dataflow
+* numberOfWorkers           : The number of vm/containers Scribengin should allocate for the dataflow
-* numberOfExecutorsPerWorker: The number of executor or thread to run the dataflow task per worker
+* numberOfExecutorsPerWorker: The number of executors (threads) to run per worker
 * taskSwitchingPeriod       : How long an executor should work on a task before it switches to the other one
-* maxRunTime                : You can control how long your dataflow should run. -1 value will make the dataflow run forever
+* maxRunTime                : How long the dataflow should run.
+Setting to -1 will make the dataflow run forever.
-* scribe                    : The scribe logic class that you can control how to transform your data and where to output the transformed data
+* scribe                    : The scribe class to use.
+Controls how to transform your data and where to output the transformed data
 * sourceDescriptor          : The configuration for the data source.
-Depending on the source type, you have the different configuration and parameter
+Depending on the source type, there are different configurations and parameters
  * Kafka                    :
  * HDFS                     :
  * S3                       :
-* sinkDescriptors           : The list of the configuration for the data sink.
-Depending on the sink type you have different configuration and parameter
+* sinkDescriptors           : The list of the configurations for the data sink.
+Depending on the sink type you have different configurations and parameters.
+Multiple sinks can easily be configured.
  * Kafka                    :
  * HDFS                     :
  * S3                       :